hbk91/2021StudyNotes/Microsoft_Excel.md

   - **Field** is the column that you want to operate upon.
 While entering it in the formula, we only need to enter the header (column name).
 If you select the entire column, it will result in a #Value error.
   - **Criteria** is the combination of other column values for which you want the total of the field column (It is entered along with the column names).
     - The Criteria column names should be entered in the same order as they appear in the Database.
 However, you can skip columns if they aren't required.
     - Further, you can add the same column more than once, if you have multiple conditions based on that column.
+Only one condition can be entered in one column.
     - For example, if the Date should be less than Aug 1, 2024 and greater than July 1, 2024, then you can add two columns for dates.
+    - You can have multiple rows of criteria.
+All the conditions in one row are joined by `AND`.
+Rows are joined by `OR`.
+    - Do not include blank rows in criteria.
+Excel would interpret that as no criteria, and since rows are joined by `OR`, you will get the sum/etc. of the entire Field column.

 ## Chrome Shortcuts: